Summary

 Project description

-Within the project, a total of about 1,300 different pea accessions will be tested for resistance to PNYDV.
-Since aphids as vectors are the only transmission route, different pea genotypes will be artificially infected (by the green pea aphid) under glasshouse conditions.
-After an incubation period, it will be serologically tested whether the individual accessions could be infected with the virus.
-The aim of the project is to find sources of resistance to PNYDV.
+Within the project, a total of around 1,300 different pea accessions are to be tested for resistance to PNYDV.
+Since aphids as vectors are the only transmission route, different pea genotypes are to be infected artificially (by the green pea aphid) under greenhouse conditions.
+After an incubation period, serological tests will be carried out to determine whether the individual accessions could be infected with the virus.
+The aim of the project is to find sources of resistance to the PNYDV.
 If this is successful, it will be possible to develop molecular markers for pea breeding.
-In this way, varieties that are resistant to PNYDV could be made available to farmers in the future.
+This could make varieties that are resistant to PNYDV available to farmers in the future.

 Three research partners are involved in the project.
-The Genbank Gatersleben (IPK) provides the pea accessions and the Julius Kühn-Institut (JKI) Braunschweig and AGES test the accessions for resistance to PNYDV.
+The Gatersleben Genebank (IPK) is providing the pea accessions and the Julius Kühn Institute (JKI) in Braunschweig and AGES are testing the accessions for resistance to PNYDV.

 Project details